-Minnesota weather is is unpredictable and we need an extraordinary, no-visible-clouds night.
+Minnesota weather is is unpredictable35 and we need an extraordinary, no-visible-clouds night.
 We must be prepared to use any/every of these rare nights on short notice.
-Of course, you have other commitments (your concert, the night before your math/physics exam, the St. Thomas game...), the aim here is to communicate those constraints to me and to your lab partners in well in advance.
-Thus you will need to carefully record your schedule a lunar month ahead.
+Of course, you have other commitments (your concert, the night before your math/physics exam, the St. Thomas game...), the aim here is to examine those constraints in well in advance and sign up only for dates you can guarantee attendance.
 Note that Murphy's Law guarantees that if you forget to X-out some important night (your girlfriend's birthday, the day before your term paper is due, a 'free' day), that night will be clear, and somebody (I hope not me!) is going to be disappointed.
-My family commitments and intro astro labs are going X-out all Sunday nights and many Monday and Wednesday nights.
+Intro astro labs are going X-out many Monday and Wednesday nights.